ldurback/IndefiniteMultiIntegrals/README.md

 <img src="expansion in contractions.png" title="expansion in contractions" />

+Note that the equal contraction generalizes the dot product and the unequal contraction generalizes the wedge product.

 # Elementary Contracted Monomial Differentials

 An elemnentary contracted monomial differential is one where all R's and dR's are fully contracted.